gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 resulting in discarding due to integrity failure will leave a gap, but has to be accepted as part of the path behavior.

-The protection engine shall not interfere with the SCTP congestion control mechanism, this basically means that from SCTP perspective the congestion control is exactly the same as how specified in {{RFC9260}}.
+The protection operator shall not interfere with the SCTP congestion control mechanism, this basically means that from SCTP perspective the congestion control is exactly the same as how specified in {{RFC9260}}.